Apple Inc. (NASDAQ:AAPL) Position Lowered by Rice Partnership LLC

-Rice Partnership LLC lessened its stake in shares of Apple Inc. (NASDAQ:AAPL) by 4.4% during the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 191,073 shares of the iPhone maker’s stock after selling 8,868 shares during the period.
-Apple accounts for approximately 8.5% of Rice Partnership LLC’s portfolio, making the stock its biggest position.
-Rice Partnership LLC’s holdings in Apple were worth $27,037,000 at the end of the most recent reporting period.
+Rice Partnership LLC trimmed its position in Apple Inc. (NASDAQ:AAPL) by 4.4% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 191,073 shares of the iPhone maker’s stock after selling 8,868 shares during the quarter.
+Apple accounts for approximately 8.5% of Rice Partnership LLC’s portfolio, making the stock its largest holding.
+Rice Partnership LLC’s holdings in Apple were worth $27,037,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Worldquant Millennium Advisors LLC raised its holdings in Apple by 2.2% in the 2nd quarter.
-Worldquant Millennium Advisors LLC now owns 1,486,454 shares of the iPhone maker’s stock valued at $203,585,000 after buying an additional 32,063 shares during the period.
-Ironwood Investment Counsel LLC raised its holdings in Apple by 2.4% in the 3rd quarter.
-Ironwood Investment Counsel LLC now owns 136,925 shares of the iPhone maker’s stock valued at $19,374,000 after buying an additional 3,229 shares during the period.
-Strategic Asset Management LLC purchased a new stake in Apple in the 3rd quarter valued at about $2,594,000.
-Ceera Investments LLC raised its holdings in Apple by 7.5% in the 3rd quarter.
-Ceera Investments LLC now owns 52,804 shares of the iPhone maker’s stock valued at $7,472,000 after buying an additional 3,704 shares during the period.
-Finally, Kimelman & Baird LLC purchased a new stake in Apple in the 2nd quarter valued at about $58,198,000.
-Institutional investors and hedge funds own 56.49% of the company’s stock.
+Several other institutional investors have also recently added to or reduced their stakes in AAPL.
+OLD Mission Capital LLC purchased a new position in shares of Apple in the 3rd quarter worth about $1,238,000.
+Meitav Dash Investments Ltd. raised its holdings in shares of Apple by 68.6% during the 2nd quarter.
+Meitav Dash Investments Ltd. now owns 583,160 shares of the iPhone maker’s stock valued at $79,861,000 after buying an additional 237,361 shares during the period.
+Ibex Investors LLC purchased a new stake in shares of Apple during the 2nd quarter valued at about $1,808,000.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its holdings in shares of Apple by 11.4% during the 2nd quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 3,108,105 shares of the iPhone maker’s stock valued at $425,686,000 after buying an additional 317,253 shares during the period.
+Finally, Paradigm Financial Partners LLC raised its holdings in shares of Apple by 3.2% during the 2nd quarter.
+Paradigm Financial Partners LLC now owns 72,242 shares of the iPhone maker’s stock valued at $9,894,000 after buying an additional 2,207 shares during the period.
+Institutional investors own 56.49% of the company’s stock.

-Several brokerages recently issued reports on AAPL.
-New Street Research upgraded shares of Apple from a “sell” rating to a “neutral” rating and set a $165.00 price objective on the stock in a report on Friday.
-Morgan Stanley lifted their target price on Apple from $200.00 to $210.00 and gave the company an “overweight” rating in a research report on Friday.
-Credit Suisse Group assumed coverage on Apple in a research report on Friday, October 29th.
-They issued a “neutral” rating and a $150.00 target price for the company.
-Canaccord Genuity Group lifted their target price on Apple from $185.00 to $200.00 and gave the company a “buy” rating in a research report on Friday.
-Finally, The Goldman Sachs Group set a $142.00 target price on Apple in a research report on Tuesday.
-Seven investment analysts have rated the stock with a hold rating, twenty-five have assigned a buy rating and two have assigned a strong buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of “Buy” and a consensus target price of $186.99.
+In other Apple news, SVP Katherine L. Adams sold 25,000 shares of Apple stock in a transaction on Monday, November 1st.
+The stock was sold at an average price of $148.68, for a total transaction of $3,717,000.00.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Chris Kondo sold 9,005 shares of Apple stock in a transaction on Friday, November 12th.
+The shares were sold at an average price of $150.00, for a total value of $1,350,750.00.
+The disclosure for this sale can be found here.
+0.06% of the stock is owned by insiders.

-Apple (NASDAQ:AAPL) last released its quarterly earnings results on Thursday, January 27th.
-The iPhone maker reported $2.10 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.89 by $0.21.
+Apple (NASDAQ:AAPL) last announced its earnings results on Thursday, January 27th.
+The iPhone maker reported $2.10 earnings per share for the quarter, beating the consensus estimate of $1.89 by $0.21.
+The firm had revenue of $123.95 billion for the quarter, compared to the consensus estimate of $118.53 billion.
 Apple had a return on equity of 144.13% and a net margin of 25.88%.
-The business had revenue of $123.95 billion during the quarter, compared to analysts’ expectations of $118.53 billion.
-During the same quarter in the prior year, the business earned $1.68 earnings per share.
-The company’s quarterly revenue was up 11.3% compared to the same quarter last year.
-As a group, research analysts predict that Apple Inc. will post 5.82 earnings per share for the current year.
+The firm’s revenue for the quarter was up 11.3% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $1.68 EPS.
+Research analysts anticipate that Apple Inc. will post 5.82 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, February 10th.
-Stockholders of record on Monday, February 7th will be paid a dividend of $0.22 per share.
-This represents a $0.88 annualized dividend and a dividend yield of 0.52%.
-Apple’s dividend payout ratio (DPR) is presently 15.66%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, February 10th.
+Shareholders of record on Monday, February 7th will be paid a dividend of $0.22 per share.
+This represents a $0.88 annualized dividend and a yield of 0.52%.
+Apple’s payout ratio is currently 15.66%.

-In other Apple news, insider Chris Kondo sold 9,005 shares of the stock in a transaction on Friday, November 12th.
-The stock was sold at an average price of $150.00, for a total value of $1,350,750.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Katherine L. Adams sold 25,000 shares of the stock in a transaction on Monday, November 1st.
-The stock was sold at an average price of $148.68, for a total value of $3,717,000.00.
-The disclosure for this sale can be found here.
-0.06% of the stock is owned by corporate insiders.
+Several equities research analysts recently commented on the company.
+Canaccord Genuity Group raised their target price on Apple from $185.00 to $200.00 and gave the company a “buy” rating in a report on Friday.
+New Street Research upgraded Apple from a “sell” rating to a “neutral” rating and set a $165.00 target price on the stock in a report on Friday.
+Bank of America upgraded Apple from a “neutral” rating to a “buy” rating and raised their price objective for the company from $160.00 to $210.00 in a research note on Tuesday, December 14th.
+Morgan Stanley raised their price objective on Apple from $200.00 to $210.00 and gave the company an “overweight” rating in a research note on Friday.
+Finally, Cowen raised their price objective on Apple from $180.00 to $200.00 in a research note on Friday.
+Seven equities research analysts have rated the stock with a hold rating, twenty-five have issued a buy rating and two have given a strong buy rating to the company.
+According to data from MarketBeat, Apple has a consensus rating of “Buy” and a consensus price target of $186.99.

 Apple, Inc engages in the design, manufacture, and sale of smartphones, personal computers, tablets, wearables and accessories, and other variety of related services.
 It operates through the following geographical segments: Americas, Europe, Greater China, Japan, and Rest of Asia Pacific.
 The Americas segment includes North and South America.